 Harriet Tubman Underground Railroad National Historical Park

-The Harriet Tubman Underground Railroad National Historical Park is a 480-acre piece of history that commemorates Harriet Tubman.
-Harriet Tubman was an abolitionist and social activist.
-She escaped slavery herself, then helped rescue 70 slaves on 13 missions via the Underground Railroad.
-The Underground Railroad was a trail of safe houses that led escapees from the southern slave states up to the northern free states.
+The Harriet Tubman Underground Railroad National Historical Park is a 480-acre historical landmark dedicated to commemorating Harriet Tubman, the iconic abolitionist and social activist.
+Tubman not only escaped slavery herself but also led 70 slaves to freedom on 13 daring missions via the Underground Railroad—a network of safe houses guiding escapees from the southern slave states to the northern free states.

-The state park’s visitor center features exhibits that are informative about Tubman’s life and The Underground Railroad.
-It also has a museum store, information desk, and research space.
-The visitor center doubles as the trailhead to 125-mile Harriet Tubman Underground Railroad Byway which leads to heritage sites in different counties and regions.
+The state park’s visitor center offers a wealth of information through exhibits detailing Tubman’s life and the significance of the Underground Railroad.
+Additionally, it features a museum store, an information desk, and a research space.
+The visitor center also serves as the starting point for the 125-mile Harriet Tubman Underground Railroad Byway, which leads to various heritage sites across multiple counties and regions.

 View travel contracts in Maryland!